KitQuietDev/rMetaCLI/README.md

 ```bash
 docker run --rm -d -p 8574:8574 kitquietdev/rmeta:latest
  ```
 _This runs the latest published image on Docker Hub in production mode.
-No volumes, no persistence.
-No GitHub account required._
+No volumes, no persistence._

 ### 🟡 Option 2: Compose It Right — Using `docker-compose.yml`